-Matt’s practice is focused on the representation of sureties, developers, contractors and design professionals as well as businesses in general litigation in federal and state courts and in arbitration.
-His practice also includes defending employers against EEOC claims, administrative and judicial redemption of real property encumbered by tax certificates or tax deeds, defending businesses in automobile liability matters, and products liability litigation.
+Matt focuses his practice on the representation of sureties and the issues that arise out of disputes over contract and commercial bonds as well as representing developers, contractors, design professionals, and other businesses in general litigation in federal and state courts and in arbitration.
+His practice also includes labor and employment litigation, administrative and judicial redemption of real property encumbered by tax certificates or tax deeds, and products liability litigation.

 - Rising Star for the State of Alabama by Alabama Super Lawyers® magazine